LuisMartinezWD/Algorithms25LM/README.md

 - Reviewing old code I previously wrote
 - Practicing problems on LeetCode
-- Rebuilding my confidence and sharpening my problem solving mindset
+- Watching guides on youtube to get myself back into the coding mindset

 ---

 ##  Looking Ahead

-Despite the initial challenges, I’m genuinely excited to continue this course.
+Despite the initial struggle, I’m genuinely excited to continue this course since it is much more similar to a real workspace than what my other classes have been.
-It feels much more aligned with the kind of work I’d encounter in a real world environment, definitely a lot more practical and immersive than some of my previous classes.